dgruber/drmaa2/README.md

 This Go API is a wrapper around the DRMAA2 C APIs.
 It is not yet finished.
 Improvements, bug reports, and pull requests are welcome.
 DRMAA2 Go API is not yet standardized but a draft (based on this implementation) is available here: http://redmine.ogf.org/projects/drmaav2-go-binding/repository

+Note: The master branch contains now methods (like job.Reap()) which are specified in DRMAA2 2015 Errata.
+Those methods might not be (yet) in the underlying DRMAA2 C library.
+Hence I created a branch which is compatible with older DRMAA2 C implementations (UGE_82_Compatible) which can be used instead.

 ## Installation